Eboreg/twitterhal/README.md

 `TWITTER_API` contains keyword arguments for `twitter.Api`.
 Read more about it [here](https://python-twitter.readthedocs.io/en/latest/twitter.html).

 `MEGAHAL` contains keyword arguments for `megahal.Megahal`.
-Consult that module for more info.
+Consult [that module](https://pypi.org/project/megahal/) for more info.

+`RANDOM_POST_TIMES`: TwitterHAL will post a randomly generated tweet on those points of (local) time every day.
+Default: 8:00, 16:00, and 22:00 (that is 8 AM, 4 PM and 10 PM, for those of you stuck in antiquity).

 `INCLUDE_MENTIONS`: if `True`, TwitterHAL will include _all_ mentions in its replies.
 That is, not only the @handle of the user who wrote to it, but also every user they mentioned in their tweet.
 Perhaps you should use this carefully.
 Anyway, the default is `False`.